randomtask2000/design-patterns-for-humans/java/README.md

 **Programmatic Example**

-In Java, it can be easily done using `clone`
+In Java, it can be easily done by creating a constructor that copies the object.
+Another way is by using `clone` in the `Clonable` interface, but this method is considered broken in Java.

 ```java
 public class Sheep {